edify42/politics/content/posts/climate-change-nuclear-investment.md

 techonology to proliferate.

-While it's possible for an eccentric billionaire to fund an electric car company, you'd need a whole lot more than that to begin a nuclear energy revolution globally.
-It needs to start with governments allowing and incentivising this kind of research for civilian usage, rather than [building nuclear 'submarines'](https://www.abc.net.au/news/2021-09-16/australia-nuclear-submarine-partnership-us-uk/100465814) and continuing the negative stain of nuclear usage in military or 'defence' purposes.
+While it's possible for an eccentric billionaire to fund an electric car company, you need a lot more than that to begin a nuclear energy revolution globally.
+It needs to start with governments allowing and incentivising this for civilian usage, rather than [building nuclear 'submarines'](https://www.abc.net.au/news/2021-09-16/australia-nuclear-submarine-partnership-us-uk/100465814) and continuing the negative stain of nuclear usage in military or 'defence' purposes.

 ## Overly pro-renewable is negative